open-contracting/deploy/docs/deploy/aws.rst

    This optional step improves email deliverability.
 Also known as the Return-Path address.

 #.
 Refer to `Using a custom MAIL FROM domain <https://docs.aws.amazon.com/ses/latest/dg/mail-from.html#mail-from-set>`__
 #.
-Check that the verified identity's *MAIL FROM configuration* is "Successful"
+Check that the identity's *MAIL FROM configuration* is "Successful"

 Create SMTP credentials
 ~~~~~~~~~~~~~~~~~~~~~~~